fallen-icarus/cardano-options/README.md

 > 3 ADA is enough here because there won't ever be value-assets stored in the proposal UTxOs, and all proposal UTxOs are roughly the same size.
 This deposit is enough for all the datum information, and is eventually returned to the writer during the premium payment.

 ##### Closing Proposed Contracts:
-Writers can close/reclaim Proposed Contract UTxOs using the `CloseProposedContracts` validator redeemer.
+Writers can close/reclaim Proposed Contract UTxOs using the `BurnBeacon` minting redeemer and the `CloseProposedContracts` validator redeemer.
 To do this, all of the following conditions must be true:

-1. The UTxO must have a ProposedContract datum.
+1. The UTxO must have a `ProposedContract` datum.
 2. All `Proposed` Beacons among Tx inputs must be burned.
-3. No Active beacons can be minted (this prevents combining redeemers and producing unexpected behaviors.)
+3. No `Active` beacons can be minted (this prevents combining redeemers and producing unexpected behaviors.)
 4. The address' staking credential must signal approval.

 #### 2. Buying an Option Contract